orgua/shepherd_v2_planning/docs/00_overview/flocklab_inheritance.md

 - rocketlogger is pru-code + analog frontend (8 channel, 24 bit ADC)

 - sync with gps is sub 100 ns accurate
-- sync with ptp is only < 10 us ⇾ most definitly caused by nw-switch
+- sync with ptp is only < 10 us ⇾ most definitely caused by nw-switch

 - adc for current measurement can capture single digit nano-amps - but noise is reducing resolution to ~ 100 nA